 I already have stretch marks, how do I get rid of them?

-Of course, there are several home remedies easily available on the internet such as coconut water, aloe vera gel and moisturizer.
+There are several home remedies easily available on the internet such as coconut water, aloe vera gel and moisturizer.
 Yet, many studies indicate that once the pregnancy stretch marks become silver or white, it is very difficult to get rid of them.

 Much like with a scar, the earlier the treatment of pregnancy stretch marks, the higher the likelihood of them disappearing.